MrManchot/SimpleCache/README.md

 A simple and efficient PHP library for cache management.

-## Caractéristiques
+## Features

 - Easy to use
-- Supports multiple data types: strings, arrays, objects
+- Supports multiple data types: strings, arrays, objects, and booleans
 - Allows setting cache expiration time
 - Option to bypass cache